 As Aphrodite’s son and not the primordial deity, Eros is described as the mischievous winged Greek god of love, who would meddle in the love lives of others at Aphrodite’s request.

-What Was Eros the God Of?
+Who is Eros?
+What is Eros the God Of?

 In the ancient Greco-Roman world, Eros is the Greek god of sexual attraction, known as Eros to the ancient Greeks and as Cupid in Roman mythology.
-Eros is both the god who smites maid’s breasts with arrows that elicit blinding feelings of love and a primordial force.
+Eros is the god who smites the maid’s breasts with arrows that elicit blinding feelings of love and a primordial force.